YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Sulfates are cleansing agents.
 They help shampoo foam and remove oil.
 The most common names patients see are sodium lauryl sulfate, sodium laureth sulfate, and ammonium lauryl sulfate.

 I do not describe sulfates as poison.
-That would be too simple and not medically accurate.
+That would be inaccurate.
 Some people use sulfate shampoos for years without any visible scalp problem.
 But after a hair transplant, and especially in patients with a dry or reactive scalp, these ingredients can be too strong.
 They may remove too much oil, leave the scalp tight, and make itching or flaking worse.

-For the early recovery period, I prefer a gentle cleanser.
+For the early recovery period, a gentle cleanser is usually the better starting point.
 For some patients, a mild sulfate-free shampoo is more comfortable.
 This is especially true if the patient has redness, dryness, or a history of scalp irritation.
 Later, if the scalp is fully settled and the patient tolerates a regular shampoo, I do not create unnecessary fear.
 The decision should come from the scalp response.

 Why do fragrance and parfum cause so many scalp reactions?